-The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's long-term debt obligations with a floating interest rate.
+The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's short-term debt obligations with a floating interest rate.

 The Group has not entered into any interest rate hedging contracts or any other similar derivative financial instruments.
 Management closely monitors such risk and will consider hedging significant interest rate risk exposure should the need arise.
-At 31 December 2019, the Group's interest-bearing borrowings of approximately RMB709,340,000 (31 December 2018: RMB1,286,850,000) bore interest at floating rates.
+At 31 December 2020, the Group's interest-bearing borrowings of approximately RMB663,452,000 (31 December 2019: RMB709,340,000) bore interest at floating rates.